-Monterey Dog Bite Lawyer
+Monterey Dog Bite Lawyers

 According to the American Veterinary Medical Association, over four and a half million people get bitten by dogs every year in the U.S., with over 800,000 requiring medical treatment.
 About half of all dog bite victims are children, although people of any age suffer from dog bites.
 Data from other sources show that California consistently leads the nation in experiencing the highest number of dog bites, with over 2,000 people every year suffering a dog bite serious enough to file an insurance claim.

 Dog bites are painful, traumatic, and costly.
 They can cause serious and lasting injury, and dozens of people lose their lives every year in a fatal dog attack.
 The Allen Law Firm is a full-service, comprehensive personal injury law firm helping people who have been injured in all types of accidents and injuries, including dog bites and animal attacks on California’s Central Coast.
 If you or a loved one has suffered an injury in Monterey, Salinas, Santa Cruz or surrounding areas, the Allen Law Firm is here to help.
-Contact our experienced Monterey dog bite lawyer today.
+Contact our experienced lawyer today.

 Strict Liability for Dog Bites Under California’s Dog Bite Statute